 - Evokes severe and terrifying thoughts and feelings

-Other Costs of LSD Abuse
+Other Financial Costs of LSD Abuse

-LSD abuse costs more than money.
-The drug can lead to job termination or result in expulsion from school or eviction from property.
+LSD abuse costs more than money and immediate legal trouble.
+Use can lead to job termination or result in expulsion from school or eviction from property.
 Current LSD users may be passed over for promotions and raises.
 A criminal record related to LSD abuse can make finding a job difficult.
 These effects of LSD abuse have a long-term financial impact on a person’s life.
-LSD can also cost more than immediate and long-term money.

 The Richness of Recovery

 Anyone and everyone can regain personal and financial stability after LSD abuse.
-The process takes time, patience and support, and it is worth every effort.
+The process takes time, patience and support, and it is worth every effort and more.

-Call our helpline, 877-345-3299, to learn about your options for treatment.
+Don’t let the financial effects of LSD and other drug use keep you from getting the care you need and deserve.
+Many treatment programs are covered in part or in full by insurance.
+Some programs are offered on a sliding scale to make treatment accessible to everyone.
+Personal loans, family loans and scholarships can also help cover any remaining costs.
+Reach out to The Canyon to learn about your options for treatment.
 Ask about payment options, programs that include financial counseling and the benefits of long-term sobriety.
 We can verify insurance benefits, connect you to affordable treatment and support you throughout your entire recovery journey.
 We are here for you 24 hours a day.
 All conversations and phone services are free and confidential.

-http://www.pe.com/articles/leary-806003-brotherhood-jacinto.html.
+1Lech, Steve.
 “Back in the Day: Timothy Leary Comes to the San Jacinto Mountains.”
 The Press Enterprise.
-16 Jun 2016.
-Web.
-24 Jun 2016.
+27 Jun.
+2017.